EleahBurman/rainbowwords/README.md

 * JavaScript
 * Git
 ## Next Steps
+* Rainbow image animated in a semi-circle after you win a trophy that sparkles
 * Multiple word searches in a data folder that can be imported and exported into the js/app.js file
 * A suggestion box for the player to suggest words for future word searches
 * Easy, Medium, and Hard word searches with overlapping words